-“Tourism for Peace”, is the slogan used by the Cassandra de Pecol, the American woman nearing the world record of becoming the world’s fastest traveler only at the age of 27.
+“Tourism for Peace,” is the slogan used by the Cassandra de Pecol, the American woman nearing the world record of becoming the world’s fastest traveler only at the age of 27.

 Till now she has traveled the 192 countries of the world.
-The lady is breaking the taboos about the limitation of female gender while going to the 196 countries of the world of within a shorter time span.
+The lady is breaking the taboos about the limitation of female gender while going to the 196 countries of the world within a shorter time span.

 The Cassie had very surprising facts to reveal about Pakistan while talking to Outlook Pakistan she said, “Pakistan is much different from how it is portrayed in the media, the people are peaceful and show the very heartwarming attitude towards the foreigners.”

 While glancing at the minaret of Badshahi Mosque, she just wondered and said “why I don’t hear any call for prayer.
 In Istanbul, some loudspeakers broadcasted the call every five times.”
-It was because at that time her visit to Lahore Pakistan had not passed even a day and further too much noise at the place had also made it difficult to reach.

 Cassie also visited Israel and Palestine and gave the people message of peace, she met there to the students of Bethlehem University and found out kindness in them.